812 Who Should Make the Requirement [R-08.2012]

 - 4. This form paragraph should not be used if no contact was made with applicant or applicant’s representative.

-If, on examination, the examiner finds the claims to an invention elected without traverse to be allowable and no nonelected invention is eligible for rejoinder (see MPEP § 821.04), the letter should be attached to the Notice of Allowability form PTOL-37 and should include cancellation of the nonelected claims, a statement that the prosecution is closed, and that a notice of allowance will be sent in due course.
+If, on examination, the examiner finds the claims to an invention elected without traverse to be allowable and no nonelected invention is eligible for rejoinder (see MPEP § 821.04), the restriction requirement should be attached to the Notice of Allowability form PTOL-37 and should include cancellation of the nonelected claims, a statement that the prosecution is closed, and that a notice of allowance will be sent in due course.
 Correction of formal matters in the above-noted situation which cannot be handled by a telephone call and thus requires action by the applicant should be handled under the Ex parte Quayle practice, using Office Action Summary form PTOL-326.

-Should the elected invention as claimed be found allowable in the first action, and an oral traverse was noted, the examiner should include in his or her action a statement under MPEP § 821.01, making the restriction requirement final and giving applicant 1 month to either cancel the claims drawn to the nonelected invention or take other appropriate action.
+Should the elected invention as claimed be found allowable in the first action, and an oral traverse was noted, the examiner should include in his or her action a statement under MPEP § 821.01, making the restriction requirement final and giving applicant two months to either cancel the claims drawn to the nonelected invention or take other appropriate action.
 (37 CFR 1.144).
 Failure to take action will be treated as an authorization to cancel the nonelected claims by an examiner’s amendment and pass the application to issue.
 Prosecution of the application is otherwise closed.

-In either situation (traverse or no traverse), caution should be exercised to determine if any of the allowable claims are linking or generic claims, or if any nonelected inventions are eligible for rejoinder (see MPEP § 821.04), before canceling claims drawn to the nonelected invention.
+In either situation (traverse or no traverse), caution should be exercised to determine if any of the allowable claims are linking and/or generic claims, or if any nonelected inventions are eligible for rejoinder (see MPEP § 821.04), before canceling claims drawn to the nonelected invention.

 This practice is limited to use by examiners who have at least negotiation authority.
 Other examiners must have the prior approval of their supervisory patent examiner.